-Any organization that wants to achieve success needs strong line managers.
+Any organization that wants to achieve success needs strong, flexible and agile line managers.
 Since they take on responsibility for running a distinct team or function within a business, these individuals need to reach certain standards and get results from their department to ensure the entire company can function effectively.

 There are many skills and styles that can help you succeed in the line manager role.
 Here are seven qualities that are absolutely essential:

 Starting out with a fairly obvious one, it’s hugely important to have good leadership skills so you can inspire, motivate and support the individuals in your team, helping to ensure they do their best work and deliver optimum results for the company.

 Perhaps most importantly of all, workers need to have a healthy level of respect for their manager.
 Respect can be earned through the demonstration of qualities such as honesty, integrity and upholding the same standards you expect of your employees.